Educational Psychology BSc (Hons)

 Overview

-Course length: 3 years full-time
+Course length: | 3 years full-time 6 years part-time |

-Start dates: September 2024
+Start dates: | September 2025 September 2026 |

-Location: Edge Hill University
+Location: | Edge Hill University |

-Example offers: BBC-BBB (A Level) or DMM (BTEC) View full entry criteria
+Example offers: | BBB-ABB (A Level) or DMM (BTEC) |

-Subject(s): Psychology
+Subject(s): | Psychology |

-Faculty: Arts and Sciences
+Faculty: | Arts and Sciences |

-Department: Psychology
+Department: | Psychology |

 We’ve designed this course to focus on psychology and the human brain, with some modules looking at the core theory through an educational lens.
-You’ll explore how conditions like autism and ADHD impact behaviour, social interaction and learning.

 Investigate the four key areas of psychology (social, developmental, biological and cognitive), as well as the relationship between brain and behaviour.
 Delve into the fascinating functions of the brain including memory, intelligence, personality and individual differences.

+You will be taught by experts who are carrying out world-leading research in their field.
+They’ll help you investigate different areas by asking “how”.
 How do thinking, language and emotion enable us to process what goes on around us?
 And how do social influences alter our individual behaviour?
 We’ll investigate the answers to these questions and more during your time on this course.

 Course features

-• International students can apply
+International students can apply

-• Professional accreditation
+Professional accreditation

-• Sandwich year option available
+Sandwich year option available

-• Studying abroad option available
+Studying abroad option available

-• Work placement opportunity
+Work placement opportunity

 What you'll study

 Our introductory psychology modules delve into the relationship between brain and behaviour, perception, memory and intelligence.
 We’ll introduce you to research methods and data analysis that help problem solving in the real-world.
 There’s a focus on key undergraduate skills like academic reading, group work and critical writing.
 We’ll also build your personal development.
-What’s more, your introduction to educational psychology will involve examining the issues facing education today.
+What’s more, your introduction to Educational Psychology will involve examining the issues facing education today.

 Use research to explore specific areas of educational psychology for your dissertation.
 You’ll consider how to apply your knowledge of educational psychology in practice to prepare you for future employment or further study.
 We’ll give you a range of optional modules in your final year, where you can really focus in on educational development.
 Learn how autism, dyslexia and ADHD impact behaviour and learning.
 Or explore how you can use theories of motivation to help you be a successful student.